hecdeveloper/hecdeveloper/README.md

 - 👋 Hi, I’m @hecdeveloper
-- 👀 I’m interested in spacex
+- 👀 I’m interested in spaceX and Nasa
 - 🌱 I’m currently learning python.
 - 💞️ I'm looking to collaborate on react-native projects
 - 📫 How to reach me linkedIn: https://www.linkedin.com/in/hector-ibarra-rivas/